apple/foundationdb/documentation/sphinx/source/configuration.rst

 * ``storage_memory``: Maximum memory used for data storage.
 This parameter is used *only* with memory storage engine, not the ssd storage engine.
 The default value is 1GiB.
 When specified without a unit, MB is assumed.
 Clusters will be restricted to using this amount of memory per process for purposes of data storage.
 Memory overhead associated with storing the data is counted against this total.
 If you increase the ``storage_memory``, you should also increase the ``memory`` parameter by the same amount.
 * ``locality_machineid``: Machine identifier key.
 All processes on a machine should share a unique id.
 By default, processes on a machine determine a unique id to share.
 This does not generally need to be set.
 * ``locality_zoneid``: Zone identifier key.
 Processes that share a zone id are considered non-unique for the purposes of data replication.
 If unset, defaults to machine id.
-* ``locality_dcid``: Data center identifier key.
-All processes physically located in a data center should share the id.
+* ``locality_dcid``: Datacenter identifier key.
+All processes physically located in a datacenter should share the id.
 No default value.
-If you are depending on data center based replication this must be set on all processes.
+If you are depending on datacenter based replication this must be set on all processes.
 * ``locality_data_hall``: Data hall identifier key.
 All processes physically located in a data hall should share the id.
 No default value.
 If you are depending on data hall based replication this must be set on all processes.
 * ``io_trust_seconds``: Time in seconds that a read or write operation is allowed to take before timing out with an error.
 If an operation times out, all future operations on that file will fail with an error as well.
 Only has an effect when using AsyncFileKAIO in Linux.
 If unset, defaults to 0 which means timeout is disabled.